MachineLemonade/docs/v0.10/cloud-migration.md

 **2. Do I HAVE to upgrade to Airflow v1.10.5?**

 Yes.
-The only image compatible with Cloud 2 is Airflow v1.10.5, though we don't exepct upgrading from prior Airflow versions to require significant changes.
+The only image compatible with Cloud 2 is Airflow v1.10.5, though we don't expect upgrading from prior Airflow versions to require significant changes.

 Refer to [Airflow's v1.10.5](https://github.com/apache/airflow/blob/master/UPDATING.md) release notes for more detail on differences across versios.